Mrfocused1/sickle-safe-app/README.md

 # Sickle Safe - Productivity & Emergency Response App

-A React Native app built with Expo for Sickle Cell Warriors and their Caregivers, combining daily wellness management with crisis response features.
+A React Native app built with Expo for Sickle Cell Overcomers and their Caregivers, combining daily wellness management with crisis response features.

 ---